pjtunstall/push-swap/README.md

 Yet to test: YYber, Luca Fischer, Anya Schukin.

+As for 500 numbers, Jamie says he used the same logic as for 100, "But instead of splitting it into 5 chunks, [\I] just split it into 11 chunks.
+Why 11?
+11 chunks are what I decided to use after running several tests on it.
+The range of action points I got was way less than other numbers I tested it on."

+We tested his algorithm (optimized with shared rotations and descending order on B) for different amounts of buckets on 500 numbers.
+Each test was performed 100 times, and the standard deviation was always in the region of 150.
+The sweet spot seems to be around 4 buckets.

+1: 5208
+2: 4677
+3: 4532
+4: 4505
+5: 4591
+6: 4735
+7: 4890
+8: 4997
+9: 5166
+10: 5326
+11: 5543
+12: 5726
+...
+20: 7280

+turk: 5105
+orion: 4216

-To really get a sense of how these algorithms compare, we'd also need to test them over a range of numbers, epecially for smaller stacks.
+To really get a sense of how these algorithms compare, we'd also need to test them over a range of numbers, including smaller stacks.
 As mentioned, Ali performed better for stacks of less than 93 numbers.
 What other surprises are out there?

 ## 4. Structure and strategy